danbev/learning-iot/stm32f0-discovery/uart/README.md

 ![UART Transmit oscilloscope image](./img/uart-tx-osc.jpg "UART TX oscilloscope image")

-Notice that the signal is at 5V to start with when there is no trasmission and these is then a start bit.
-This is followed by the first bit of the data which is high which represents a 1, this is then followed by 5 low signals, and finally another high signal which produces `1000001` which is 41h, 65d, and
+Notice that the signal is at 5V to start with when there is no trasmission and then a start bit.
+The start bit is followed by the first bit of the data which is high which represents a 1, this is then followed by 5 low signals, and finally another high signal which produces `1000001` which is 41h, 65d, and 1000001b and the the stop bit:
-1000001b:
 ![UART Transmit oscilloscope image 2](./img/uart-tx-osc2.jpg "UART TX oscilloscope image 2")